metaparticle-io/package/tutorials/dotnet/tutorial.md

 # Metaparticle/Package for Dotnet Tutorial
-This is an in-depth tutorial for using Metaparticle/Package for Java
+This is an in-depth tutorial for using Metaparticle/Package for .NET Core

 For a quick summary, please see the [README](README.md).